 Depression and anxiety are among the most common mental illnesses.
-Our group focuses on hard-to-treat cases of these conditions.
-Our interests include:
+The Clinical Psychopharmacology Research Program, founded in 1998, focuses on hard-to-treat cases of these conditions.

-These medicines are the best treatment for many depressed patients but are rarely used due to potential dangerous interactions with certain foods.
-We helped develop a safe and effective transdermal preparation (skin patch) with minimal dietary interactions.
+Monoamine oxidase inhibitors (MAOIs) are the best treatment for many depressed patients but are rarely used due to potential dangerous interactions with certain foods.
+Our group helped to develop a safe and effective transdermal preparation (skin patch) with minimal dietary interactions.

 In addition, we evaluate new medications for treating chronic anxiety and sleep difficulties.